-There have been many studies of factors contributing to the rapid improvements in exports in and after 1932, but opinions diverge on the extent to which lower relative prices of export products, led by exchange rate declines, affected the recovery of exports.
+There have been many studies of factors contributing to the rapid improvements in exports in and after 1932, but opinions diverge on the extent to which lower relative prices of export products, led by exchange rate declines, had on the recovery of exports.
 Some scholars emphasize the contribution of lowered relative prices of export products brought about by exchange rate depreciation.
 Others recognize the effects of exchange rate declines, but simultaneously emphasize other factors.
-Of the latter, many stress factors that helped cap yen-denominated export productivity brought by streamlining and technological innovations.
-Furthermore, in addition to price factors, many emphasize (3) the contribution of increasing exports to colonies and semi-colonies to the overall export expansion.
+Of the latter, many stress factors that helped cap yen-denominated export prices, specifically, the roles of (a) wage reductions, and (b) improved labor productivity brought by streamlining and technological innovations.
+Furthermore, in addition to price factors, many emphasize (c) the contribution of increasing exports to colonies and semi-colonies to the overall export expansion.
 (For the main issues raised in the previous literature, see Table 1.)